One of the major benefits that comes along with using a social intranet is its content management system.

 4. Communicate Often

-More often than not, poor intranet content management results from a lack of communication between employees, community managers and the higher-ups.
+More often than not, poor intranet content management results from a lack of internal communication between employees, community managers and the higher-ups.

 Communication is the cornerstone of any social intranet, and it applies just as heavily to content creation as it does anything else.